 HOW DO I ADAPT MY CANISTER PURGE SOLENOID LINE?

-There are a number of ways to adapt your existing EVAP lines, but the simplest is to cut your OEM line to the correct length and use a small section of fuel injection hose to connect the new EVAP solenoid to your existing EVAP line.
+There are a number of ways to adapt your existing EVAP lines, but the simplest is to use our plug and play EVAP adapter kit available here.
+Alternatively you can cut your OEM line to the correct length and use a small section of fuel injection hose to connect the new TBSS EVAP solenoid to your existing EVAP line.

 HOW BIG IS THE THROTTLE BODY OPENING?